UCA-MSI/ABEILLE/README.md

 ```
 The hyper-parameters can be added at the moment of executing the reconstruction.
 The reconstruction obtained can be then feed to the workflow to obtain the aberrant gene expression (AGE).

+## Exploring ABEILLE VAE features

+ABEILLE encoded feature dimensions with covariate information can be explored using our shinny application hosted at https://jlabory.shinyapps.io/ABEILLE-main/.